adriano-de-ruvo/exporting_autocracy/README.md

 This directory contains code for data acquisition, cleaning, and preparation:

 - **`code/`**: Scripts for data collection and processing
-  - `build_main.r`: Constructs the datasets used for the analysis by running in sequence all the scripts in the build pipeline.
+  - `build_main.r`: Constructs the datasets used for the analysis by running in sequence all the scripts in the build pipeline
   - `download_trade.r`: Downloads international trade data using the UN Comtrade API.
 The required API token can be obtained [here](https://uncomtrade.org/docs/api-subscription-keys/).
 Follow the explanations and once you are signed up, select the `comtrade - v1` product, which is the free API
   - `download_democracy.r`: Downloads the Episodes of Regime Transformation (ERT) dataset from the [V-Dem Project](https://www.v-dem.net).
-No token is required.
+No user registration is required
   - `clean_trade.r`: Processes trade data, creating the main measure of trade used in the analysis by averaging four flows: imports and exports reported by each country in a given country-pair
   - `clean_democracy.r`: Aggregates democratization and autocratization episodes by year
   - `merge_trade_democracy.r`: Combines democracy and trade datasets for analysis

-- **`input/`**: Empty at the momennt since raw data sources are automatically downloaded
+- **`input/`**: Empty at the momennt since raw data sources are automatically downloaded by scripts in code
 - **`output/`**: Processed datasets ready for analysis
 - **`temp/`**: Temporary files generated during processing